openai-agents-python

 source .venv/bin/activate # On Windows: .venv\Scripts\activate

-If you're familiar with uv, using the tool would be even similar:
+If you're familiar with uv, installing the package would be even easier:

 uv init